Call anytime

 All our varieties are non-GM Soya UK varieties have a number of beneficial features in terms of plant architecture, ease of harvest, earliness, and adaptation to UK latitudes.

-This is incredibly important for growing soya in the UK where earliness and harvestability are key to being able to grow the crop.
+This is incredibly important for growing it in the UK where earliness and harvestability are key to being able to grow the crop.

 Why grow soya?